 There are no safe home tests for otitis.
 Pressing the cartilage in front of the ear and seeing if it hurts is not a sure sign of otitis.
 The online doctor who claims to be able to diagnose otitis via videochat does not take his profession seriously.

 Self-care for otitis media

-1. Make sure the child’s nostrils are clear and give decongestant nasal drops.
+- Make sure the child’s nasal passages are clear and give decongestant nasal drops.
 This can increase the drainage from the middle ear through the eustachian tube.

 If the child is well after using nasal drops, pain relief and seated upwards, you can safely stay at home and take care of the child.
 However, if the child has a chronic illness or takes medication that affects the immune system, follow the pediatric doctor’s advice.

-If, after 2-3 days, the child still needs a full dose of pain relief, vomits occasionally, has a residual high fever, or really cannot sleep at night even in a raised position, then go to the health centre when convenient.
+If, after 2-3 days, the child still needs a full dose of pain relief, vomits occasionally, has a residual high fever, or really cannot sleep at night even in a raised position, then go to the health center when convenient.
 There, a doctor can inspect your child’s ear.
-If it looks like bacterial otitis, it may be appropriate to start antibiotic treatment (usually Penicillin VK or Kåvepenin).
+If it looks like bacterial otitis, it may be appropriate to start antibiotic treatment (usually Penicillin VK).